 Number of participants or recipients of the following: Total 7.
-Educational materials distributed or provided- Please provide details in the Narrative Section below.
-8. Educational activities, involvement, or demonstrations (gardening/ exercise/ cooking) provided- Please provide details in the Narrative Section below 9.
-Food distributed or meals provided Please provide details in the Narrative Section below.
+Educational materials distributed or provided: Provide details in the Narrative Section below.
+8. Educational activities, involvement, or demonstrations (gardening/ exercise/ cooking) provided: Provide details in the Narrative Section below 9.
+Food distributed or meals provided: Provide details in the Narrative Section below.

-Healthy Eating linked to CalFresh Messages Narrative: (Please use this space to provide specifics of how your organization linked Healthy Eating messaging to CalFresh over the last quarter)
+Positive Messaging of CalFresh Narrative: (Please use this space to provide specifics of how your organization used positive messaging and activities to link benefits to a healthy lifestyle and destigmatize CalFresh over the last quarter.)